ravirun/misfit-ravi/README.md

 ## Key Points to Cover

 1. **Core Theme**
-   - Exploring the myth of "finding yourself"
+   - Exploring why finding yourself is a lifetime side-quest
    - Finding the satirical angle
    - Making it relatable and timeless